 Leisurely walks on quiet roads with wide nature strips can be taken around the town, to Yatmerone Nature Reserve or up the steep path to the summit of Mount Rouse.
 Alternatively you can take the tourist road to the top of the mount where there is a free BBQ, toilets and lookout.
 As well as kangaroos and wallabies, other native animals and birds can be seen on a walk into the crater.
 The Volcanoes Discovery Centre, located in town, has displays of all types of volcanoes, and specific information on volcanic activity in Western Victoria.

 Penshurst Store Bakery Cafe, Penshurst Hotel and The Penny Wine Bar are all great places to eat.
-There is also a take away and a small licensed supermarket that has fresh meat and vegetables, alcohol and basic groceries and toiletries, both open every day.
+At the Bakery Cafe, you will also be privileged to taste the best donuts in western Victoria.
+In town, there is also a take away and a small licensed supermarket that has fresh meat and vegetables, alcohol and basic groceries and toiletries, both open every day.

 Whether exploring western Victoria, travelling from the coast to the mountains or wanting some quiet time in a country town, Penshurst is a great place to stay.

 Grazing the edge of the Grampians National Park is the rural country town of Willaura.
 Simply taking a drive through the surrounding area is a highlight – expect wide open roads, vast plains, dramatic mountain backdrops and the kangaroo and emu spotting.
 The town features a beautiful heritage listed railway station, built in 1877, as well as local craft shops.